cboltz/redmine-opensuse-theme/README.md

 We add some modify to match what needed.

-## Change colour base on colour pallete openSUSE.
+## Change color base on colour pallete openSUSE.

 on stylesheets/application.css